 Not all yoga courses cover Ayurveda.
 But they should!
 If you are practicing Yoga then you really should be practicing Ayurvedic principles as well, or at very least thinking about them.
 Yoga Veda offers a FREE online course called Sister Science, it’s an introduction to Ayurveda for yogis.

-How to choose the right training for you?
+How to choose the right Yoga Teacher Training Course for you?

 The first question you should ask yourself is what style of yoga do you love practicing yourself.
 If you haven’t done many different types of yoga then maybe you should first go and try lots of different classes to get a good sense of what’s out there.
 Most people train in Hatha or Ashtanga Vinyasa but there are so many other types of yoga out there.

 I personally trained in Shivinanda Hatha but my personal practice is Mysore style Ashtanga.
 They couldn’t be more different but that’s what I wanted.
 Once I completed my YTT I took on an internship at an Ashtanga Vinyasa Studio where I was able to fill in all of the gaps and get some valuable teaching experience.

 Do you want to study yoga abroad or would you prefer to study yoga closer to home?